 Now assume that every connected graph with m edges has a spanning tree.
 Let G be a graph with m+1 edges.
 We consider two cases.
 If G is a tree, then G is its own spanning tree.
 Otherwise, G has a cycle.
 Take any edge e on this cycle and remove it.
 The remaining graph G' is connected: If any path between two vertices of G uses the edge e, it can be rerouted along the other edges of the cycle.
 Since G' has m edges, by the inductive hypothesis it has a spanning tree.
-Therefore G also has a spanning tree. \Box
+Therefore G also has a spanning tree.

 The proof of this theorem tells us how to find a spanning tree in a connected graph: If the graph is a tree already, we are done.
 Otherwise, it must contain a cycle.
 Remove one of the edges in this cycle and recursively find a spanning tree in this subgraph.
+There are better algorithms for finding spanning trees that you will learn about in CSCI 3160.